Beiyan Zhou, Ph.D.Professor of Immunology

-Dr. Beiyan Zhou is an associate professor of immunology whose interests are in diabetes, metabolism, and hematology.
+Dr. Beiyan Zhou is a professor of immunology whose interests are in obesity-induced health risks, including and cardiovascular diseases.
 She holds a Ph.D. in biochemistry/molecular biology from Northwestern University, Master of Science in molecular biology from Peking University, and a Bachelor of Science in biochemistry from Wuhan University, and completed a postdoctoral fellowship in cell and molecular biology at the Whitehead Institute for Biomedical Science at the Massachusetts Institute of Technology.

 |M.Sc.||College of Life Sciences, Peking University||Protein Chemistry and Genetic Engineering|